How Do Greeks Celebrate Easter? And what are the Greek Easter Traditions?

 Greek Orthodox Easter is probably the biggest celebration of the year for most Greeks, with a lot of special traditions and family gatherings.

-For 20 years in a row, the Omilo-team was celebrating Easter together with the students, during our Easter Course – Greek Language and Culture.
+For 25 years in a row, the Omilo-team is celebrating Easter together with the students, except of the covid years in 2020 and 2021.